hclimente/wisdom/notes/machine_learning/model_selection_measures.md

 > *All models are wrong; some are useful.* Abraham Lincoln

-Model selection means choosing the "best" model among a set of competing models.
-There are several dimensions that we might want to consider; among others:
+Model selection is the problem of choosing the *best* model among a set of competing models.
+There are several dimensions that can help us define what *best* means, such as:

-* Sensitivity: we want all the important parameters.
+* Sensitivity: we want all the important parameters to capture all the complexity of the data.
-* Specificity, parsimony: we favor simpler models, with fewer parameters.
+* Specificity/parsimony: we favor simpler models, with fewer parameters, to avoid overfitting.
-* Future predictive ability: how well the model would perform on new data.
+* Future predictive ability: we want the model to generalize well.
-* Selection consistency: model size converges in probability to the true model size.
+* Selection consistency: the model size converges in probability to the true model size.

-Usually we consider a trade-off between different terms.
-(Different approaches take emphasize different dimensions.
-For instance, cross-validation focuses on future predictive ability.)
-One example is a balance between goodness of fit (how well the model describes the data) and parsimony (to avoid over-fitting).
+Usually we require a trade-off between different terms.
+That is because different approaches take emphasize different dimensions: cross-validation, for instance, focuses on future predictive ability.
+For example, we typically balance goodness of fit (how well the model describes the data) and parsimony (to avoid over-fitting).
 It can be interpreted as the trade-off between the bias introduced by a model too small and the variance that comes by a model too large.
 It's worth mentioning that the true model is unbiased and only has the necessary variance.

 ## Cross-validation

 We split the data in two parts.
-We train the model using one of them (the "training data"), and test it on the other (the "testing data").
+We train the model using one of them (*training set*), and test it on the other (*testing set*).

 ## Information approaches/penalized log-likelihood